Space Marine (Warhammer 40,000): Miniature design

 The Space Marine's iconic main battle tank and transport, the Land Raider, is based upon the British Mark series of tanks in World War One with its rhomboidal hull and sponson armament.
-For Warhammer 40,000 all variants been produced as plastic kits, the first iteration (Mark I) appeared in an 1987 Rogue Trader book, while the second iternation (Mark III) was released in 1998 and this design continues to be available as of 2023.
+For Warhammer 40,000 all variants been produced as plastic kits, the first iteration (Mark I) appeared in a 1987 Rogue Trader book, while the second iteration (Mark III) was released in 1998 and this design continues to be available as of 2023.

 Fictional characteristics

 A Space Marine is stronger, tougher, heavier and taller than a normal human due to genetic augmentation.
 Space Marines are relatively few in number, because their production cannot be scaled up, and so make up only a small minority of the Imperium's armed forces.
 A Space Marine is created by implanting "gene-seed" in a human recruit, which transforms them into superhuman soldiers by severely altering their organism.
 Gene-seed cannot be mass-produced in factories.
 New gene-seed grows within the bodies of the Space Marines themselves and is periodically harvested by surgery to implant in new recruits.
-Fully developed Space Marines have two functioning hearts, three lungs and an additional kidney in order to sustain their improved metabolism, together with a series of other genetically-engineered organs that serve various purposes.
+Fully developed Space Marines have two functioning hearts, three lungs and an additional kidney in order to sustain their improved metabolism, together with a series of other genetically engineered organs that serve various purposes.
 Most chapters prefer to recruit boys in early adolescence, as younger recruits suffer fewer complications in the transformation process; but adults can be recruited up to middle age.
 Space Marines also cannot procreate sexually as humans normally do as their genetic modifications make them sterile.